rune-andersen/gtm-datalayer-playground/README.md

 A lightweight, browser-based tool to test Google Tag Manager (GTM) containers and dataLayer events in real-time.

+## Version 5.5.0 Features

+- **LocalStorage Naming Standardization**: Improved code maintainability by standardizing all localStorage keys with clear, descriptive names that indicate their purpose.
+- **Enhanced Code Organization**: Replaced legacy localStorage keys with semantic naming conventions for better developer experience and code clarity.
+- **Improved Data Persistence**: Cleaner localStorage structure makes it easier to understand what data is being stored and where.

 ## Version 5.4.0 Features

 - **Comprehensive TypeScript Type Checking**: Added JSDoc annotations and type checking for better code reliability and developer experience.